Massachusetts General Hospital is dedicated to ensuring patients understand the hospital's billing process and the resources available to them.

 In order to provide you with the most complete and accurate billing services, please bring the following information to each Mass General appointment:

-3. A copy of your referral from your
+4. A copy of your referral from your primary care physician

 The Billing Process

-Patients are billed as soon as possible after their physician’s appointment or hospital stay.
+Patients are billed as soon as possible after their physician’s appointment or hospital stay at Massachusetts General Hospital.
 Typically, bills are not sent until all insurance claims have been processed.
 Patients from outside the United States should be prepared to settle their account when they are discharged.

 Patients might receive two different bills - a hospital bill and a physician bill - depending on the services they receive.
 Patients are not billed more than once for the same service.